16.8 Patient monitoring

 .

-Depending on available resources, baseline LFTs can be performed in groups at risk for hepatotoxicity (e.g. patients with HIV infection, women during pregnancy and post-partum period, chronic alcohol consumption, age > 35 years, concomitant use of hepatotoxic drugs, history of hepatic disease).
+Depending on available resources, baseline LFTs can be performed in groups at risk for hepatotoxicity (e.g. patients with HIV infection, women during pregnancy and post-partum period, chronic alcohol use, age > 35 years, concomitant use of hepatotoxic drugs, history of hepatic disease).

 16.8.2 Follow-up